TAP-GGC/planimals/README.md

-# Planimals:  A game that emphasizes the Importance of programming statements
+# Planimals:  A game that emphasizes the importance of programming statements
 Spring 2021 Tap project

 ## Description